-- Information included in Entity's press releases and management's discussion and analysis - Other evidence obtained in other areas of the audit, including estimates of mineral resources and internal communications to management and the Board of Directors
+- Information included in Entity's press releases and management's discussion and analysis - Other evidence obtained in other areas of the audit, including mineral resources information and internal communications to management and the Board of Directors

-We assessed the status of the Entity's rights to explore by discussing with management if any rights were not expected to be renewed and inspected government registries.
+We assessed the status of the Entity's rights to explore by inspecting government registries and discussing with management if any rights were not expected to be renewed.

 We considered the activities to date in each area to which the Entity has a right to explore by comparing the actual expenditures to the budgeted expenditures.

-We compared the actual expenditures in 2022 of the Entity to the budgeted expenditures for 2022 to assess the Entity's ability to accurately budget.
+We compared the actual expenditures in 2023 of the Entity to the budgeted expenditures for 2023 to assess the Entity's ability to accurately budget.

-We assessed if substantive expenditures on further exploration for and evaluation of mineral resources in each area of interest are planned or discontinued by inspecting budgeted expenditures.
+We assessed if substantive expenditures on further exploration for and evaluation of mineral resources in each area of interest are planned or discontinued by inspecting 2024 budgeted expenditures.